PokePiece/Renevade/README.md

-# Renevade – The Hyper Webspace Capital of Webtrix
+# Renevade – The Webspace Capital of Webtrix

 Renevade is a specialized realm within the **Webtrix**, designed to provide a more immersive, interactive, and customizable web experience.
 It expands upon the core functions of the Webtrix by introducing modular subsystems, advanced spatial interactions, and highly dynamic content layers.
 Built on top of the **Windmatrix**, it leverages high-bandwidth logical processing to handle dense, complex web data in real time.

 ## 🌐 Overview

-The Renevade acts as the **Hyper Webspace capital** of the Webtrix:
+The Renevade acts as the **Webspace capital** of the Webtrix:

 - **Realm Structure:** A network of interconnected subsystems, each responsible for managing specific aspects of user experience, content interaction, or AI-driven logic.